firozkhan18/technologies-notes/FAQ-React-300.md

 ## What is the use of refs?
 The ref is used to return a reference to the element.
 They should be avoided in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.

+**Definition:** Refs are used to access and interact directly with DOM elements or React component instances.

 **[⬆ Back to Top](#table-of-contents)**

 ## How to create refs?